 Abbey’s curmudgeonly anarchistic streak lead to the Monkey Wrench Gang after his much-admired set of essays Desert Solitaire.
 Here was a voice that invoked action and civil disobedience in the support of wilderness.
 The Monkey Wrench gang invoked direct-action in the service of defending the environment.
 This manifested itself in the creation of the Earth First! movement (No compromise in the defense of Earth!) and resulted in so-called direct-action such as sugar in fuel tanks of construction equipment, cutting down billboards along highways, and spiking trees that were scheduled for logging.
 These activities were all intended to cause economic harm and to avoid physical harm to people.

-The brother of a close high school friend was a follower of this in his youth by chainsawing billboards around Flagstaff.
-I recall in my youth seeing the downed billboards along Route 66 and other highways and only later in high school realizing this was the action of my friend’s brother.
-Their father was rebellious and actively protested government control of the public lands with his picture appearing in the local paper The Arizona Daily Sun.
+The older brother of a close high school friend was a follower of this in his youth by chainsawing billboards around Flagstaff.
+I recall in my youth seeing the downed billboards along Route 66 and other highways around Flagstaff and only later in high school realizing this was the action of my friend’s brother.
+Their father was rebellious and actively protested government control of the public lands with his picture appearing periodically in the local paper The Arizona Daily Sun.

 Many years later I found myself living and working in Tucson Arizona and I attended an Earth First!
 Rally.
 (No doubt I am on some FBI subversive list as a result.)
 There I listened to Ed Abbey and learned him to be shockingly soft-spoken, almost in betrayal to his radical prose.
-There was impassioned plea to restore vast areas of the country to habitat, the idea of big ecosystems of connected wild land in the west that could support large mammals in greater numbers.
+There was an impassioned plea to restore vast areas of the country to habitat, the idea of big ecosystems of connected wild land in the west that could support large mammals in greater numbers.

 Dave Foreman also spoke and there was a message of ‘back to the Pleistocene’.
 A little too radical for me that next step, but what a wonderful vision, knitting together a patchwork of wild and empty lands to resurrect what had been lost over the last 100 years.
 (Within a year Dave would be arrested at his home in Tucson in an act of entrapment that could easily be interpreted as an attempt to intimidate the leader of Earth First!.)

-Dave also gave a wonderful slides show of the newly create Cabeza Prieta Wilderness area with its amazing Sonoran Desert flora.
+Dave also gave a wonderful slide show of the newly create Cabeza Prieta Wilderness area with its amazing Sonoran Desert flora.
 Weirdly it encompasses the Barry M Goldwater Air Force Range.
 In amongst the photos of giant Ocotillo and Magnificent Saguaros were the tail fins of missiles jutting from the gravelly desert floor.

 And so, in a sense, we come full circle in this discussion of differing views of wilderness for the public good.
 America, which tends to think itself less socialist than Britain and Europe, has what is possibly the largest collection of publicly owned land, most of it accessible to those that desire contact with it.
 This is in itself is often pointed out to me to be a socialist state of affairs and so it is.
 Furthermore, there has been historic legislation in coastal states mandating public access to coastal and beach land much like the Countryside and Rights of Way legislation in the UK.
 In many cases this superseded or abrogated private property rights in favor of public access to these scarce resources.